Piedmont AHEC Scholars Program

 The two-year Piedmont AHEC Scholars Program will meet virtually approximately six times yearly, totaling 80 hours of didactic teaching.
 As your academic schedule permits, forty hours of clinical experiential work must be scheduled per academic year.
 A total of 80 hours of work is completed within the two years.

-This year, new to the Scholars program is an NC AHEC Statewide Scholar Conference where scholars will convene together over a weekend (February 16-18, 2024) to complete approximately 20 hours of didactics together.
+This year, new to the Scholars program is an NC AHEC Statewide Scholar Conference where scholars convened together over a weekend (February 16-18, 2024) to complete approximately 20 hours of didactics together.

 Applicants selected for the program will receive a stipend subject to academic or institutional approval.
 Upon completing the program, NC AHEC Scholars receive the AHEC Community Health Scholar certification, setting them apart from other students in an increasingly competitive environment.